-Two password protected laptops containing data of 729,000 patients were stolen from the office by the criminals.
-The laptops were placed in the sixth floor and the thief broke into a video monitored floor to steal them.
+Two passwords protected laptops containing data of 729,000 patients were stolen from the office by the criminals.
+The laptops were placed on the sixth floor and the thief broke into a video-monitored floor to steal them.
 Officials said that the information has not been accessed or misused by any means.

-A laptop, encrypted backup tapes, an external hard drive and a USB drive were stolen when the employee left them in his car.
+A laptop, encrypted backup tapes, an external hard drive, and a USB drive were stolen when the employee left them in his car.
 The devices contained information on 298,000 individuals.
-The laptop and the external hard drive consisted of password which could allow access to CBR systems.
+The laptop and the external hard drive consisted of the password which could allow access to CBR systems.

 The online retailer suffered one of the biggest data breaches yet reported by an online retailer.
 The breach is thought to have affected the majority of the company’s 145 million members, and many were asked to change their passwords as a result.
 The lawsuit could cost eBay more than $5 million.